ojhajayant/eva/week4/Readme.md

 *1x1x16*               | *(1x1x16)x10*  |      *1x10*    | (behaves as fully-connected layer for the 1-D data from GAP)

     v.
-As mentioned earlier, have found better results for the 1x1->GAP option above, rather than GAP->1x1(or, FC) hence the increments of Batch Normalization, dropout etc are made with this arrangement.
+As mentioned earlier, have found better results for the 1x1->GAP option, rather than GAP->1x1(or, FC) hence the increments of Batch Normalization, dropout etc are made with this arrangement.

     vi.
 At the end, following Architecture (same as the first-table above, but with increased number of channels,